jshint/jshint/README.md

 Contributing
 ------------

-Look for a file named CONTRIBUTING.md in this repository.
+Look for a file named `CONTRIBUTING.md` in this repository.
 It contains our contributing guidelines.
 We also have [a mailing list](http://groups.google.com/group/jshint/).

 License
 -------

 JSHint is distributed under the MIT License.
-One file (`src/stable/jshint.js`) is distributed under the slightly modified MIT License.
+One file and one file only (src/stable/jshint.js) is distributed under the slightly modified MIT License.

 Attribution